Standard state: Gases

 The standard state for a gas is the hypothetical state it would have as a pure substance obeying the ideal gas equation at standard pressure.
 IUPAC recommends using a standard pressure p⦵ or P° equal to ×10^5 Pa, or 1 bar.
 No real gas has perfectly ideal behavior, but this definition of the standard state allows corrections for non-ideality to be made consistently for all the different gases.

 Liquids and solids

 The standard state for liquids and solids is simply the state of the pure substance subjected to a total pressure of ×10^5 Pa (or 1 bar).
-For most elements, the reference point of ΔHf⦵ = 0 is defined for the most stable allotrope of the element, such as graphite in the case of carbon, and the β-phase (white tin) in the case of tin.
+For most elements, the reference point of ΔfH⦵ = 0 is defined for the most stable allotrope of the element, such as graphite in the case of carbon, and the β-phase (white tin) in the case of tin.
 An exception is white phosphorus, the most common allotrope of phosphorus, which is defined as the standard state despite the fact that it is only metastable.
+This is because the thermodynamically stable black allotrope is difficult to prepare pure.